 In some cases, electrodes are placed in parts of visual cortex.
-Particularly when electrodes are placed in early occipital cortex, several investigators have demonstrated that it is possible to elicit perceptual flashes light denominated "phosphenes" (Brindley and Donaldson, 1972; Brindlev and Lewin, 1968).
-Consistent with retinotopic the organization of early visual cortical areas, the location in the field visual of these phosphenes depends on the exact area of stimulation (Figure 9.1).
+Particularly when electrodes are placed in occipital early cortex. several investigators have demonstrated that it is possible to elicit perceptual light flashes denominated "phosphenes" (Brindley and Lewin, 1968; Brindley Donaldson, and 1972).
+Consistent with the retinotopic organization of early visual cortical areas, the location in the visual field of these phosphenes depends on the exact area of stimulation (Figure 9.1).

-9.2.
+6.8.
 Electrical stimulation in primate visual cortex

-A number of investigators have used electrical stimulation through microwires in the macaque monkey visual cortex.
-One of he seminal studies involved electrical stimulation of the MT area (also known as area V5) (Salzman et al., 1990).
+A number of investigators have used electrical stimulation through microwires in the

+622 macaque monkey visual cortex.
+One of he seminal studies involved electrical 623 stimulation of the MT area (also known as area V5) (Salzman et al., 1990).
 MT receives direct (magnocellular) input from area V1.
-Neurons in this area are selective for motion direction within the receptive field.
-A typical stimulus used to drive these neurons is a display consisting of many dots moving in random directions.
+Neurons in this area are 624 625 selective for motion direction within the receptive field.
+A typical stimulus used to drive these neurons is a display consisting of many dots moving in random 626 627 directions.
 A given percentage of the dots is set to move coherently in one direction.
-Depending on the percentage of coherent motion, the stimulus can elicit a strong motion percept.
-A typical sigmoid psychometric curve can be plotted (both for humans as well as monkeys) showing the proportion of trials in which the subject reports that the dots are moving in one direction as a function of the degree of correlation of the dots in the display.
+Depending on the percentage of coherent motion, the stimulus can 628 629 elicit a strong motion percept.
+A typical sigmoid psychometric curve can be 630 plotted (both for humans as well as monkeys) showing the proportion of trials in 631 which the subject reports that the dots are moving in one direction as a function of the degree of correlation of the dots in the display.
 If 100% of the dots move coherently in one direction, subjects report movement in that direction in all the trials.
 If 0% of the dots move coherently (all dots are moving randomly), then subjects report random movement in one direction or the other.

-Newsome's team trained monkeys to report their percept while recording the activity of neurons in area MT.
-Recording from a neuron in area MT, the investigators would start the experiment by mapping the preferred direction of motion.
-In a typical experiment, a fixation spot comes up, monkeys are required to fixate, the visual stimulus is displayed for one second, the stimulus disappears and the monkey needs to indicate (e.g. by making a saccade) the direction in which the dots were moving in a two-alternative forced choice paradigm.
+637 Newsome's team trained monkeys to report their percept while recording 638 the activity of neurons in area MT.
+Recording from a neuron in area MT, the 639 investigators would start the experiment by mapping the preferred direction of 640 motion.
+In a typical experiment, a fixation spot comes up, monkeys are required 641 to fixate, the visual stimulus is displayed for one second, the stimulus disappears and the monkey needs to indicate (e.g. by making a saccade) the direction in which dots were the moving in a twoalternative forced choice paradiam.
 The direction of motion would be aligned to the neuron's preferred direction so that the dots could be coherently moving in the preferred direction or in the anti-preferred direction.
-As in other parts of neocortex, there is a topographical arrangement of neuronal preferences in area MT.
-In other words, nearby neurons in MT typically have similar movement direction preferences.
-This is presumably important in terms of understanding the effects of electrical stimulation.
+As in parts of other neocortex. there is а topographical arrangement of neuronal preferences in area MT.
+In other words. nearby neurons in MT typically have similar movement direction preferences.
+This is presumably

+676 important in terms of understanding the effects of electrical stimulation.677